Efesencan/BU-Cloud-Computing/README.md

 * Gideon Pinto (gideon.pinto@childrens.harvard.edu)
 * Jennings Zhang (jennings.zhang@childrens.harvard.edu)

+## Motivation behind the Project
+So what is the motivation behind the Chris and what is it important?
+ChRIS allows researchers to focus more on their analysis rather than thinking about the how to build the necessary compute architecture to achieve their analyses
+In addition to that, ChRIS enables running the complex data analysis on anywhere such as local workstation, local compute clusters and the cloud without requiring the technical knowledge
+Moreover, it generates the patient analytics data in a fast and anonymous way easing the job of doctors and medical researchers.

 ## 1. Vision and Goals Of The Project:

 ChRIS (ChRIS Research Integration Service) ([ChRIS](http://chrisproject.org/)) is an active open source project, developed from inception as a platform to facilitate the execution of complex (research-focused) compute operations by nontechnical users.
 Its genesis arose from a realization that considerable programs of value exist in the research world and the observation that most (if not all) of these programs are rarely used by anyone other than the original authors.
 ChRIS, at its heart, is a platform that attempts to cross this divide.
 It has grown into a container-based scheduling system that uses various other container scheduler backends (such as Kubernetes, docker swarm, and Red Hat OpenShift).

-Plug-ins for ChRIS are primarily written in Python with operational variables like the number of GPUs, CPU threads, or amount of RAM baked into the code that the developer writes.
+Plug-ins for ChRIS are primarily written in Python with operational parameters like the number of GPUs, CPU, or RAM baked into the code that the developer writes.
 Our goal for this project is to:
  * Develop a command-line application for the end-user to:
-   *  determine a compute resource's environment programmatically
+   *  determine the compute resource best fit for a plug-in based on two optimization functions: speed and monetary cost
-   *  view the plug-in/pipeline's operational variables/compute resources from the front end
+   *  view the plug-in/pipeline's operational parameters/compute resources
    *  optimize a pipeline for cost or speed and report the correct compute resources required

- * Add a UI element to ChRIS_ui to automatically choose a compute resource for a single plug-in

-* Enable users to determine whether the remote environment satisfies the spec of the computational requirements of the computing pipeline requested by the users
+   *  enable users to determine whether the remote environment satisfies the spec of the computational requirements of the computing pipeline requested by the users

+ * Integrate the functionality of the command-line application into the ChRIS backend
+   * Add a UI element to the web UI frontend (adding a compute resource called auto_free, etc.) to automatically choose a compute resource for a single plug-in

 **Additional goals:**
 * Create a plug-in for Banu Ahtam of the FNNDSC to calculate "subject age at time of scan" in a spreadsheet.